PabloLION/simulAOEr/README.md

 # simulAOEr

-A simulator built for AOE2:DE
+A simulator for AOE2DE (Age of Empires II: Definitive Edition)

 ## Contribute